-Class 10 - Secured Debt Of TCFS - Class 10 is impaired.
-The Secured Debt of TCFS consists of a debt of \$79,000.00 secured by a first lien on 2007 Sennebogen 821 that has a value of \$20,000.00, which is utilized by the Debtor.
+Class 9 Secured Debt \$800,000.00 Monthly Payment (120 months @4.50%) \$8,291.07 protection payments) secured by a first lien on 2007 Sennebogen 821 that has a value of \$20,000.00 as of the petition date, which is utilized by the Debtor.
 Upon confirmation of the Debtor's Plan, the debt will be deemed cured of all financial and non-financial defaults, and the instruments evidencing the Secured Debt will be modified, including the deletion of prepayment penalties and reporting obligations other than as provided in the Plan.
-The claim will be satisfied by the payment of the value of the collateral securing the claim - \$20,000.00 which will be paid and amortized over 36 months at 4.50%, payable monthly in arrears, beginning on the first of the month, following the passage of the first full month after the Effective Date.
+The secured claim is reduced by all adequate protection payments made by the Debtor, with the remaining secured claim satisfied by the payment of the value of the collateral securing the claim - \$20,000.00 (less \$11,303.34 in adequate protection payments) which will be paid and amortized over 36 months at 4.50%, payable monthly in arrears, beginning on the first of the month, following the passage of the first full month after the Effective Date.
 (For example, if the Effective Date March 12, 2018, interest will begin to accrue on April 1, 2018, and the first monthly payment of principal and interest will be due May 1, 2018).
 The Secured Debt will retain all prepetition security interests, and all liens will be released upon the final payment.
 All inconsistent provisions in the debt instruments will be null and void.
 Debtor will reserve the right to prepay any Class 10 Claim without penalty.